Rose-colored glasses show us the world in a better light

 Rose-colored eyewear improves moods and vision

-A 2009 study out of the University of Toronto and published in the Journal of Neuroscience showed that our moods could change how our visual cortex operates.
+A study published in the Journal of Neuroscience showed that our moods could change how our visual cortex operates.
 Using functional Magnetic Resonance Imaging (fMRI) technology, researchers found that subjects with a positive mindset could take in more visual information.
 More negative moods limited perception.

 The experiment began by showing subjects a collection of images that researchers designed to encourage either a bad mood or a good mood.
 Once they felt appropriately gloomy or cheery (depending on which test group they were assigned), the subjects were shown an image of a face in a given environment, such as the interior of a house.